nilesr/formgen/README.md

 	display_subcol = [["Specialty: ", "ttName", true], ["", "District", false], [", ", "Neighborhood", true]];

-That display "Specialty: Ulong" on one line then "Seattle, Belltown" on the next
+That display "Specialty: Herbal" on one line then "Seattle, Belltown" on the next

 ![](ss.png)